-Students who continue a bachelor's or master's program in meteorology and climate physics at KIT that they started at another university may have their study and examination achievements recognized.
+Students who continue a bachelor's or master's program in Meteorology at KIT that they started at another university may have their study and examination achievements recognized.
 The procedure is the same as for changing the course of study.
 The excerpt of the student's grades and the module handbook of the university from which the student changed to KIT serve as proof.